Have you ever been in a never-ending meeting, discussing things for hours or trying to reach a consensus?

 2- I disagree

-3- I can see advantages and disadvantages, but I’ll accept what the group decides
+3- I see both advantages and disadvantages, but will accept the decision of the group

 4- I agree

 5- I completely agree

 The consensus is reached only if all members showed 3 or more fingers – if not, the discussion continues.
 Those who showed 1 or 2 fingers have to explain their statement and suggest changes.
 Based on the feedback, the group tries to adjust the proposed solution, then a new round of voting is held, hoping that the given votes will be only 3,4 or 5.